 Debt Consolidation Loan

 In this case, your payments are going to cause your credit score to fluctuate, just like they would with any other credit product.
 If you make a payment properly, your score will rise.
 If not, it will fall.
-The loan is also going to show up on your credit report for several years, making any future lender skeptical of your financial strength when you apply for new credit.
+The loan is also going to show up on your credit report for several years, making any future lender in Richmond skeptical of your financial strength when you apply for new credit.